salvaKaraka/Portfolio/src/content/posts/Particle-simulation.md

 2. **Particles:** Each particle is an instance of the same **particle object**.
 They have velocity, acceleration, position, color, mass, amorg others.
 3. **Collision handler:** Its function is **detecting collisions** between particles and with the environment and **modifying the particle's position, velocity, and acceleration** accordingly.

-Additionally, I added **gravity acceleration** to make the particles fall to the ground and a **collision damping coeficient** so the system loses kinetic force with each impact.
+Additionally, I added **gravity acceleration** to make the particles fall to the ground and a **collision damping coefficient** so the system loses kinetic force with each impact.
 If the collisions where elastic *(meaning the system does not lose kinetic force with collisions)*, this coeficient would be set to 1.

 ## Libraries that I used: